-The Sanctioning Board is composed of three members who are collectively authorized to impose sanctions for student respondents and to remedy the effects of the Prohibited Conduct.
-The Board shall decide by majority decision.
-For the grievance process, the Board will notify the Hearing Officer of the determined sanctions so that the Hearing Officer can include them within the written determination.
+The Sanctioning Board is composed of three (3) members who are collectively authorized to impose sanctions for student respondents and to remedy the effects of discrimination and/or harassment.
+The Board shall decide sanctions and/or remedies by unanimous decision and simultaneously notify the complainant and the respondent of any sanctions and/or remedies.
+A representative from the OE is a member and the Chair of the Sanctioning